rvillarroel84/scheduleApplication/README.md

-# scheduleApplication
+# Schedule Application

-Schedule Applicatcion for student Registrations
+Student and Class Registrations app

 1.	(required) java code via a GitHub repository.
      - You are on the repo.